 3-5-19

-Adaptive phenotypic plasticity and epigenetics paper response
+Adaptive phenotypic plasticity and epigenetics

 Word Count: 764

 For this response, I’m going to focus on the two papers that concentrated on methylation, Ryu et al. (2018) and Liew et al. (2018).
 Both groups sought to link epigenomic patterns (specifically differential methylation) to observed phenotypic plasticity or acclimation.
 Both claimed that this relationship is poorly understood and few examples are to be found in the literature on their respective fish and coral systems.